jackmorrison12/personal-site/content/blog/2020-05-13-developing-my-ideal-personal-portfolio-website-part-5-personalisation.md

 I also used [`react-audio-player`](https://www.npmjs.com/package/react-audio-player) on my music creation page, in order to sample some of the songs I'd made.
 I chose this because I could link songs from external sources, so in this case I used the git repo I had with my music backed up into, since this saved copying them into the repo.

+The final thing I wanted to include was a map of places I've travelled.
+I stared off my using one by [amCharts](https://www.amcharts.com/), however, it was tripling my build time, so I'm currently searching for an alternative.

+## Possible Improvements

+One thing I'd like to be able to do is link to each of the sections independently using a different URL, for example by appending `#experience` to the end.
+This is something I want to look into in the future.

+## What next?

+Well the next thing any professional portfolio needs is a link to your CV!
+However, I wanted to put my React skills to the test and code my own.